ovaleanu/openshift4.x/docs/ocp4-contrail-kubevirt.md

 $ oc apply -f netab.yaml
 ```

-Now I will create a Fedora VM with an interface in `neta` and another one in `netb`.
+Now you will create a Fedora VM with an interface in `neta` and another one in `netb`.
 (by default all the pods with multiple interfaces will have a interface in default podNetwork as well)

 Use the following manifest to create the VM